serdbay/Wine-Classification-/README.md

 # Stock Prices Data Analysis

-In this project we will be analyzing some sales prices of products ordered in USA.
+In this project we will be analyzing stock prices of some big tech companies such as APPLE, MICROSOFT, GOOGLE and AMAZON

 ## Table of Contents
 * [General Info](#general-information)